smartorigin/Cross-platform-mobile-development-samples/README.md

-# Cross-plateform mobile development samples
+# Cross-platform mobile development samples

-This projects presents different samples for cross-plateform mobile devlopment.
+This projects presents different samples for cross-platform mobile devlopment.

-With goal to run native code in a crossplatform mobile devlopment context.
+With goal to run native code in a crossplatform mobile development context.

 By native code we say using managed code like a C/C++ module.